 Build self-care and self-management skills for high performing technical team member.
 Improved morale and reduced the chance of burnout or attrition of an emerging important leader within the organization.

 Strengthen communication as well as strategic and tactical team building skills.
-Built capacity and strategies to allow important ideas to gain traction effectively.
+Built capacity and strategies to allow important ideas to gain traction effectively (navigating complexity and uncertain with greater skill and ease).
 These skills proved to be key influencers to the successful adoption of Lean and Agile practices within the organization.

 “Simply, I could not have survived without Caroline.
 I had a tendency to put my head down and just get the job done.
 I’m quite adept at tunnel-vision.
 It wasn’t until I started working with Caroline that I really understood working intelligently; that is, deriving success not just as a function of my individual hard-work, but maximizing success in others.
 Caroline and I have worked in subsequent sessions as well – and in all cases her mentorship was instrumental for my professional and leadership growth.
 I cannot recommend her enough.”